dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

 #### Types
 1. Descriptive statistics are used to summarize and describe the characteristics of a dataset.
-2. Predictive
-3. Prescriptive
-4. Inferential statistics are used to draw conclusions about a population based on a sample of data.
+2. Inferential statistics are used to draw conclusions about a population based on a sample of data.
 Techniques like hypothesis testing and confidence intervals are examples of inferential statistics.

 ### D. Statistics Distribution
 - Data distribution is the **frequency distribution** of individual values in a data set.